How to Finalize Your Adoption in California

 After the hearing, you’ll also get a birth certificate that lists you as the parents.
 At this point, congratulations!
 You’re finished with the adoption proceedings!
 Of course, adoption is never really over; it’s a lifelong process that you should continue to discuss with your adopted child as he or she grows older.

-For more information about pursuing adoption in California, call 1-800-ADOPTION.
+For more information about pursuing adoption in California with our agency, call 1-800-ADOPTION or fill out our contact form.